danbev/learning-crypto/notes/sscs.md

 Information about where, when, and how software the artifacts were produced.
 In this context it could be information about the build, like the system (CI/CD perhaps), date and the command used to build.

+_wip_

+### Source distributed software
+`sigstore` and `in-toto` are not used in the majority of project, at least not yet.
+If we want to be able to have secure software supply chain we need to be able to handle these type of dependencies.
+Would it be possible to write a tool that does the sigstore signing and in-toto steps for us, producing artifacts that can be placed in any repository.
+End users of these artifacts can then verify them and also use policies that we provide or that they write themselves.

+### Binary distributes software
+So how about binary distributed software.
+This is more difficult as how can we trust the artifact that we want to use has not been compromised?